Chart Color Schemes

 Bonnyrigg Heights - Bonnyrigg is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Bonnyrigg Heights - Bonnyrigg had 82.8% houses and 17.2% other dwellings as of the latest Census, compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
-Home ownership in Bonnyrigg Heights - Bonnyrigg was 32.2%, with mortgaged dwellings at 33.1% and rented ones at 34.8%.
-The median monthly mortgage repayment was $2,000, aligning with the Sydney metro average, while the median weekly rent was $400, also matching the Sydney metro figure.
-Nationally, Bonnyrigg Heights - Bonnyrigg's median mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, and rents exceeded the national figure of $375 with a weekly median rent of $400.
+Bonnyrigg Heights - Bonnyrigg, as per the latest Census, had 82.8% houses and 17.2% other dwellings, compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership in Bonnyrigg Heights - Bonnyrigg was 32.2%, similar to Sydney metro, with mortgaged dwellings at 33.1% and rented ones at 34.8%.
+The median monthly mortgage repayment was $2,000, matching the Sydney metro average, while the median weekly rent was $400, also in line with Sydney metro's figure.
+Nationally, Bonnyrigg Heights - Bonnyrigg had higher mortgage repayments at $2,000 compared to Australia's average of $1,863, and rents exceeding the national figure of $375 at $400.

 Frequently Asked Questions - Housing